farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Depending on what is being repaired, the player may have to make different `action rolls`, or may have multiple progress clocks at once.
 Repairing an armor may just require a `Tinker` action roll and some time at the forge, but contacting a demon and convincing them to work with you again may require first to `Focus` on a ritual, then try to `Bond` with them.
 The amount of segments ticked is usually tied to the `effect` rating of the `action roll`.

-Once the project is completed, the character is re-allowed to use the attachment it in the fiction, and may use it again to block a new consequence.
+Once the project is completed, the character is permitted to use the attachment in the fiction, and is allowed to block a new consequence by breaking it once again.

 ## Attachment Condition